deepRaj06/static-pages/README.md

-# unsplash-clone
+# static-pages

-This websites provides you with beautiful, free images and photos that you can download and use for any project.
-Better than any royalty free or stock photos.
+This websites includes static pages as Dashboard, Table and Form.

 ## Acknowledgements

-**Vercel link of our project**: https://unsplash-clone-photos.netlify.app/
+**Vercel link of our project**: https://static-pages-two.vercel.app/

 ## Authors